redhat-developer/vscode-extension-tester/wiki/Home.md

 ### Using Dialogs
 As of vscode 1.50 files/folders can be opened using the Simple Dialog, which uses an input box to select paths.
-If you are running extension tester 4.2.0 or newer, the Simple Dialog is enabled by default.
+If you are running ExTester 4.2.0 or newer, the Simple Dialog is enabled by default.
 On older versions, make sure to use the following settings.
 ```
 Files > Simple Dialog > Enable: True
 Window > Dialog Style: Custom